Tuesday, 16 July 2019

 Traditional airline costing is among the biggest obstacles to alignment of strategies with operational reality.
 It is the by-product of the industrial approach to management and costing so firmly ingrained in the mindsets that even when a company decides to introduce the latest technology, no one even thinks about adjusting the approach to costing to improve the scope and quality of decision making.

-So, what is it that stands so stubbornly in the way of understanding the true nature of costs essential for successful system management?
 At the very core, it is about departmentalisation of costs set as a standard many decades ago.
 It was meant to ease up the budgeting and control processes from the top without awareness of how much this mechanistic approach affects overall organisational results.
 It may have been understandable at the time when this short-sighted idea was conceived.
 Such costing standards have, however, completely ignored the intricate nature of costs based on the constantly changing interactions between data, people, and processes within and outside of an airline.
 This is why the gap between strategic assumptions and operational reality continues to widen, resulting in ‘unexplainable’ drop in operational efficiency and rise in costs.
 It deprives strategists from understanding the impact of their decisions not only on profit, shareholder value and lost revenue, but also on people, organisation, society and the environment.

 Is it really so difficult to understand that costs apportioned to operational units without knowing their true origins can turn every decision into an undesired outcome?
 This is not only because this information is simplistic, but also because it is just a historic snapshot of data collected at the time of budget drafting and some years earlier.
 As soon as the ‘budget schedule’ starts to change (normally months before the start of a new scheduling season), it triggers changes in cost matrix, making the planned costs even less suitable for decision making.
 This is how decisions related to cost savings, network development, aircraft and hub operation, outsourced services, or investment in additional resources, become stumbling blocks for improvement in cost efficiency and operational performance.

-Let's look more deeply at what the typical process of cost planning looks like.
 It starts with projected traffic, cost, and revenue for the coming year.
 The company’s finance director then sets a target figure for net results including the necessary return to shareholders.
 This is further broken down into management units and transmitted to senior directors responsible for squeezing the savings out of their respective departments.
 The initial figure may be adjusted several times during the year.
 There are reviews after the IATA slot coordination meetings and regular refinements in the light of information received on forward bookings, interim revenues, and yields.
 These adjustments can result in even tighter cost controls.
 The intense cycle of setting targets and searching for further departmental cuts is giving an early warning if a director is going to exceed the budget.
 If this happens, there are generally negotiations between the director and the CFO’s office to reach a satisfactory result.
 The process could be tightened further if necessary, using various management techniques.

 There are two major setbacks in this process.
 The first one relates to the sources of information used for cost projections for the coming year based on too many assumptions.
 The second is the management aspect of cost control.
 Led by the nature of traditional cost information, managers put too much emphasis on cost control of departmental performance rather than on interrelated problem areas.
 As unforeseen problems start to emerge, senior directors have no other choice but to put even more pressure on middle managers and, through them on other staff to save more.
 The next round of ‘unexpected’ events includes the reset of targets, and continual search for new cuts from already well squeezed departmental cost - good for justifying efforts, but not good enough for improving business performance.